vislearn/dsacstar/README.md

 `poses_<scene_name>_.txt` -- Contains for each test image the corrsponding file name, the estimated pose as 4D quaternion (wxyz) and 3D translation vector (xyz), followed by the rotation error (deg) and translation error (m).

 Mode 2 (RGB-D) requires pre-computed camera coordinate files (see Data Structure section above).
 We provide these files for 7Scenes/12Scenes, see Supported Datasets section.
 Note that these files have to be generated from the **measured** depth maps (but ensure proper registration to RGB images).
-You should not utlize rendered depth maps here, since rendering would use the ground truth camera pose which means that ground truth information leaks into your input data.
+You should not utlize rendered depth maps here, since rendering would use the ground truth camera pose which means that ground truth test information leaks into your input data.

 Call the test script with the `-h` option to see a listing of all supported command line arguments.